 Note that these caps increase by 1.7% every year.
 In 2021, for example, you may recover up to $442,574 in non-economic losses for non-catastrophic injuries.

 Your St. Louis medical malpractice attorney can help you understand the damages you may be entitled to recover and fight for the full compensation you deserve.

 How Long Do I Have to File a Medical Malpractice Lawsuit in Missouri?

 The Missouri statute of limitations for filing a medical malpractice lawsuit is just two years from the date of the mistake, far shorter than the deadline for regular personal injury claims.
 However, if the negligence involved leaving a foreign object in your body, you have two years after discovering the object to file your claim

 Contact a St. Louis Medical Malpractice Lawyer for a Free Consultation

 Do you suspect you have been the victim of medical negligence?
-Contact The Bradley Law Firm for a free consultation with a St. Louis medical malpractice lawyer.
+Contact Bradley Law Personal Injury Lawyers for a free consultation with a St. Louis medical malpractice lawyer.
 You pay nothing out of pocket and no attorney’s fees unless we win.
 Let us put our decades of experience and sterling reputation to work for you.